swilliams11/apigee_build_jenkins_example3_maven/README.md

   * It should be noted that this will create a new revision in Apigee Edge in the prod environment; it will not deploy the same proxy revision in test to prod.
 This would require a slightly different setup.

 ## Jenkins Jobs
-There are three Jenkins Jobs
+There are three Jenkins Jobs.

 ![](./media/jenkins-jobs.png)

 1. `apigee_build_jenkins_example3_maven_current`